darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 1. Download and install [Sixaxis Pair Tool](https://sixaxispairtool.en.lo4d.com/windows#:~:text=The%20Sixaxis%20Pair%20Tool%20is,games%20with%20your%20PS3%20controller.)
 2. Determine BlueRetro MAC address

-- Open https://blueretro.io/ in a chrome web browser (desktop/android)
+- Open https://blueretro.io/ in a chrome web browser (desktop/android).
-- Navigate to "BlueRetro System Manager"
+- Navigate to "BlueRetro System Manager".
-- Click on "Connect BlueRetro"
+- Click on "Connect BlueRetro".
-- Pair your device
+- Pair your device.

-    On connection the MAC address of the device will be shown.
-Write it down.
+    On connection the MAC address of the device will be shown: write it down.

     ```
     Connected to:BlueRetro_XX_XXXX